emotion-js/emotion/packages/babel-plugin-emotion/README.md

 ### `importMap`

-This option allows you to re-export things from emotion packages for ...explain the reasons here and still get optimisations from babel-plugin-emotion (reword stuff)
+This option allows you to tell babel-plugin-emotion what imports it should look at to determine what it should transform so if you re-export Emotion's exports, you can still use the Babel transforms

+An example config:

 ```js
 {